 With that in mind, we’ve created a three-phase change management strategy to guide you through any type of change or crisis and to help turn challenges into opportunities.

-PHASE ONE: Prioritise challenges, create a plan and crowdsource ideas
+Prioritise challenges, create a plan and crowdsource ideas

 When we’re faced with unexpected and unforeseen challenges, stress and anxiety often kick in.
 Some people are natural problem solvers and are more easily able to deal with a crisis but, for most of us, feeling anxious is our initial response to significant challenges like the coronavirus crisis.